 Beer Clubs and Subscriptions

-While not universally true, beer club services tend to offer more specialty beers, including craft beers, as opposed to conventional bulk beer.
+While not universally true, beer club services tend to offer more unique beers, including craft beers, as opposed to conventional bulk beer.
 They also make interesting gifts and tend to be a bit pricier than your average delivery service.

 What is Considered a Craft Beer?